Exploring Thunder Bay

 When we were there, we joined families from France and the Czech Republic on the wooded trail to the post.

-At the wharf, we met Toronto couple Pat Viscount and Brooke Harrison, who were winding up a tourist itinerary that included hiking at Silver Islet and Sleeping Giant Provincial Park, walking the suspension bridges at Eagle Canyon and visiting 120-foot High Falls on the U.S. border.
+At the wharf, we met Toronto couple Pat Viscount and Brooke Harrison, who were winding up a tourist itinerary that included hiking in Sleeping Giant Provincial Park, walking the suspension bridges at Eagle Canyon and visiting 120-foot High Falls on the U.S. border.

 "We haven't stopped the whole week,'' Harrison said.
 "Now we have to go home to rest.''